KyungEPark/KyungEPark.github.io/_pages/about.md

 Contact me
 ------
-If you see interesting research where we can cooperate or would like to share any feedback of my works, please do not hesistate to contact me via my email.
+If you see interesting research where we can cooperate or would like to share any feedback of my works, please do not hesistate to contact me via my email (*kyung.eun.park@uni-mannheim.de*).